 The push-up is one of the most simple, yet effective upper-body and core exercises.
-It activates multiple muscles, including the deltoids, pectoral muscles, triceps, core muscles and glutes.
-With one compound movement, individuals are able to exercise multiple muscle groups.
-To gain the maximum results, it is imperative to perform this exercise with proper form.
+It activates multiple muscles, including the deltoids, pectoral muscles, triceps, core muscles and even glutes.

 Video of the Day